louisulaganathan/CSharp/CSharpExamples/D.ValueAndReferenceTypes.md

 **﻿There are two kinds of types in C#:**
-  1) Value types      => Variables of value types directly contain their data.
+  1) Value types[STACK Memory]      => Variables of value types directly contain their data.
-  2) Reference types  => ariables of reference types store references to their data, the latter being known as objects.
+  2) Reference types[HEAP Memory]  => ariables of reference types store references to their data, the latter being known as objects.

 it's possible for two variables to reference the same object and possible for operations on one variable to affect the object referenced by the other variable.
 A variable of a value type contains an instance of the type.
 This differs from a variable of a reference type, which contains a reference to an instance of the type.